 Holiday in Handcuffs: Please tell me you’ve seen this one. 🙂 It came out in 2007 on TV as part of ABC Family’s famous 25 Days of Christmas.
 It stars Melissa Joan Hart and Mario Lopez.
 Melissa Joan Hart plays Trudie, a girl who is an aspiring artist who doesn’t quite have it all together yet and is under a lot of parental pressure to do so.

 Right before Christmas, she messes up a job interview and her boyfriend breaks up with her, causing her to freak out.
 She works in a restaurant, and in her despair, she kidnaps Mario Lopez’s character who is a customer there, and takes him to the remote cabin where her family is staying for the holidays.

 She tells her family he is her boyfriend Nick.
 He tries to resist and even escape several times but then decides to go along with the ruse once he sees the pressure Trudie is under from her family.
 There are also some secrets going on with Trudie’s brother, sister, and parents that all come out over a hilarious dinner scene.

-“Nick,” whose name is actually David, has a career and rich snooty girlfriend and comes to realize during his time with Trudie that he wants to change his life and do something he loves.
+“Nick,” whose name is actually David, has a career and a rich snooty girlfriend and comes to realize during his time with Trudie that he wants to change his life and do something he loves.
 I won’t spoil how it all turns out, so I hope you’ll watch this one to find out.
 It is often shown on Freeform, which used to be ABC Family.

 Three Days: This is another Christmas movie that aired on ABC Family back in the early 2000’s.
 It stars Kristen Davis (from Sex and the City) as Beth, and Reed Diamond as her husband Andrew.
 They are married high school sweethearts who have hit a marital rough patch due to Andrew’s career and possible infidelity.